 You are cordially invited to attend the virtual Annual Meeting of Stockholders (the "Annual Meeting") of Neuronetics, Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held solely via live webcast on Tuesday, May 26, 2022 at 8:00 a.m.
+The Annual Meeting will be held solely via live webcast on Thursday, May 25, 2023 at 8:00 a.m.
 Eastern Time to conduct the following business:

-- To elect the eight nominees for director named herein to serve until the next annual meeting and their successors are duly elected and qualified. - 2.
-To ratify the selection of KPMG LLP by the Audit Committee of the Board of Directors as the independent registered public accounting firm of the Company for its year ending December 31, 2022. - 3.
-To conduct any other business properly brought before the meeting.
+- 1. To elect the eight nominees for director named herein to serve until the next annual meeting and their successors are duly elected and qualified. - 2.
+To ratify the selection of KPMG LLP by the Audit Committee of the Board of Directors as the independent registered public accounting firm of the Company for its year ending December 31, 2023. - 3.
+To conduct any other business properly brought before the Annual Meeting.

 These items of business are more fully described in the Proxy Statement accompanying this notice.
-Only stockholders of record and beneficial owners of our common stock at the close of business on March 31, 2022 are eligible to attend and vote at the Annual Meeting or any adjournment thereof.
-If you are a stockholder of record, you will need to visit www.virtualshareholdermeeting.com/STIM2022 and use the 16-digit control number (the "Control Number") received in your notice to log in to this website.
+Only stockholders of record and beneficial owners of our common stock at the close of business on March 30, 2023 are eligible to attend and vote at the Annual Meeting or any adjournment thereof.
+If you are a stockholder of record, you will need to visit www.virtualshareholdermeeting.com/STIM2023 and use the 16-digit control number received in your notice to log in to this website.
 Beneficial owners of shares held in street name will need to follow the instructions provided by the broker, bank or other nominee that holds their shares.
-We would encourage stockholders to log in to this website and access the webcast before the meeting's start time.
+We would encourage stockholders to log in to the foregoing website and access the webcast before the start time of the Annual Meeting.